ivy-llc/ivy/docs/overview/deep_dive/formatting.rst

 a new commit if there is any.

 However, it is possible for the linters run in the ivy-gardener and the github action every day to face formatting errors that need human intervention like typos and uninitialized arguments.
-In this case, an error will be thrown by the linters while the fixes for other normal errors will still be applied.
+In this case, errors will be thrown by the linters and by the lint checks that runs later, while the fixes for other normal errors will still be applied as the ivy-gardener is passing properly.

 On the other hand, ivy-gardener itself can fail if the bot handling it (ivy-branch) can not apply the changes suggested by the linters, for example, when it does not have access to edit the target branch.
 In this case, you